- Kris Hooper

 - Johnny Sangster

-Our buddy Johnny Sangster produced, engineered, and mixed the latest RJM album, and we’re tickled pink with the results.
+Our buddy Johnny Sangster has produced, engineered, and mixed our recorded output since 2012, and we’re tickled pink with the results.
 He’s worked on tons of records you know and love.
 Dig that discography!

 - Shawn Wolfe